-This year’s events have been scheduled for Saturday, July 18, and September 19, 2020.
-These events provide a free and convenient opportunity for residents to safely eliminate unwanted hazardous materials from their home, workshop and garage.
+The Household Hazardous Waste program provides a free and convenient opportunity for residents to safely eliminate unwanted hazardous materials from their home, workshop and garage.
 Registration is required so please visit https://www.livgov.com/dpw/Pages/household-hazardous-collection.aspx or call 517.545.9609 to make your appointment.
-For a complete list of acceptable materials, you can view the event flyer here.
+For a complete list of acceptable materials, please visit their website for the event flyer.
 Items can only be dropped off on event days and only with an appointment.

 The events are made possible through the Livingston County Drain Commissioner and the Livingston County Board of Commissioners.
 The collections are free to all Livingston County residents, although donations will be accepted to support the program.